How do I find out how much I owe for property taxes?

 If the taxes are not paid before January of the following year a $5.00 or 5% penalty

-is assessed and the delinquent taxes are advertised in a countywide newspaper.
+is assessed.
+The delinquent taxes are advertised in the local county newspaper.
 In

-February a $10.00 penalty and a lien is placed on the property for the amount of
+February a lien is placed on the property for the amount of the outstanding taxes,

 Does the County sell my house if my taxes are delinquent?